tomsabe/simplifier/README.md

-# Less is More : RL Text Simplification
+# Multi-Step Text Simplification with Reinforcement Learning

-In this project we build a Text Simplification game that can be mastered by a Reinforcement Learning agent.
-The game player moves a word cursor left and right through a text, using keyboard commands to delete or simplify words or phrases.
-Each discrete simplifying action is executed by traditional NLP or large language model tools.
-When the player quits the game a final grammar correction is applied.
+We built a Text Simplification game that can be mastered by a Reinforcement Learning agent.
+The game player moves a word cursor through a text, using keyboard commands to choose simplifying actions or word deletions.
+Simplifying actions are executed by traditional NLP or large language model tools.
 The player's score is based on a combination of final text simplicity and semantic preservation vis-a-vis the original text.
-The game is built in PyGame.
 We use OpenAI Gym to define a custom reinforcement learning environment based on the game.
 Python and PyTorch are used to train an RL agent to master the game.
+We use DQN RL policy.

 ## The Game